qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 }
 ```

 Each region in the codebook is defined by a **centroid**, which serves as a representative point that summarizes the characteristics of that region.
-So, instead of treating every single data point as equally important, we can group similar points together and represent them with a single centroid that is more representative of the general characteristics of that group.
+So, instead of treating every single data point as equally important, we can group similar sub-vectors together and represent them with a single centroid that captures the general characteristics of that group.

-The centroids used in Product Quantization are determined using the **[K-means clustering algorithm](https://en.wikipedia.org/wiki/K-means_clustering)**, which Qdrant applies to a representative sample of the dataset you want to quantize.
+The centroids used in Product Quantization are determined using the **[K-means clustering algorithm](https://en.wikipedia.org/wiki/K-means_clustering)**.

 ![Codebook and Centroids example](/articles_data/what-is-vector-quantization/codebook.png)